List of tallest structures in Tokyo: Timeline of tallest buildings

 This is a list of buildings that once held the title of tallest building in Tokyo.
-Since its completion in 2012, Tokyo Skytree has been the tallest structure in Tokyo as well as in Japan, overtaking Tokyo Tower.
+Currently, the title belongs to Azabudai Hills Mori JP Tower.
+However, the tallest structure is Tokyo Skytree.
+Since its completion in 2012, it has been the tallest structure in Tokyo as well as in Japan, overtaking Tokyo Tower.

 Tallest structures

-This list ranks Tokyo structures that stand at least 195 m tall, excluding buildings, based on standard height measurement.
-This height includes spires, architectural details and antenna masts.
+This list ranks Tokyo structures, including freestanding towers, smokestacks, and other non-habitable or partially habitable structures that stand at least 195 m tall, based on standard height measurement.
+This height includes spires, architectural details, and antenna masts, corresponding to the pinnacle height.
+The "Year" column indicates the year in which a structure was completed.